 The matcha powder is optional, but it will make the cheesecake super pretty, while it won’t change its taste.

-If you aren’t a big fan, just omit. 🙂
+If you aren’t a big fan, just omit it. 🙂

 Additional spices – Vanilla and turmeric